Cryru/Emotion/README.md

 2. Write a game.
 3. Before releasing, download the release packet and use that instead of the nuget package.

+If interested you can use the visual debugger found here - [Rationale](https://github.com/Cryru/Rationale)

 ### Resources

 You can refer to the unit tests for specific information here - [Emotion.Tests](Emotion.Tests).